 - 45. OPEC bilateral aid commitments to LDCs totalling about \$8.5 billion in 1974 were responsible for almost all of the increase in global aid undertakings during the year.
 Aided by their huge surplus oil revenues and pressed by the emergency requirements of Arab states, OPEC provided roughly 50% of this aid in cash; the remainder is believed to be for project assistance.
 Probably as much as 85% of the total aid committed was designated for nations with which OPEC had geo-political or religious ties: Egypt, Pakistan and Syria were the biggest clients.
 In addition India benefited from special facilities for settling her oil bill.
 For the most part, repayment terms were apparently liberal: Saudi Arabia, the largest donor, gave the bulk of grant aid.
 Iran's terms were hardest and grants comprised less than 5% of its total undertakings. - 46.
-By mid 1974 several new currents were discernible: OPEC nations (except for Kuwait) had no institutional structures for aid giving.
+By mid-1974 several new currents were discernible: OPEC nations (except for Kuwait) had no institutional structures for aid giving.
 To pursue actively project assistance, some organization had to be developed and OPEC recognised the need for Western know-how.
-In many cases the IBRD will provide technical assistance; in some cases triangular arrangements are evolving to include a developed country "partner".
+In many cases the IBRD will provide technical assistance; in some cases triangular arrangements are evolving to include a developed country "partner". - 47.
+Concurrently, OPEC awareness of the possible short-lived character of their wealth has generated concern about longer term aid programmes.
+The evidence points increasingly to assistance for projects that will be "mutually beneficial".
+Many projects are taking the form of joint ventures with OPEC taking an active management rôle.
+Such ventures are included in the aid category only when OPEC covers the credit or grant for the LDC share of the undertaking. - 48.
+It is anticipated that Arab oil producing countries will sustain a bilateral aid programme, mostly to the Moslem nations.
+However, due to the current decrease of their earnings it is not expected that cash grants will continue on the 1974 scale.
+In granting such aid Arab oil exporters not only demonstrate their political solidarity with the states fighting directly with Israel but also their long-term interest in the economic development of the countries assisted.
+These latter may in turn become suppliers of commodities of which the oil-producing countries are domestically short (for instance agricultural products from the Sudan).

-(1) Mainly from Saudi Arabia, Kuwait, Iran, Venezuela and the United Arab Emirates
+(1) Mainly from Saudi Arabia, Kuwait, Iran and the United Arab Emirates